“I am a fair witness, not a participant.”

-What is a Fair Witness?
+What is a fair witness?

-It tells the story of Valentine Michael Smith, a human who comes to Earth in early adulthood after being born on the planet Mars and raised by Martians.
+The novel tells the story of Valentine Michael Smith, a human who comes to Earth in early adulthood after being born on the planet Mars and raised by Martians.
 The novel explores his interaction with — and eventual transformation of — terrestrial culture.

-A Fair Witness is prohibited from drawing conclusions about what they observe.
+A fair witness is prohibited from drawing conclusions about what they observe.
 For example, a character in the book is asked to describe the color of a house seen in the distance.
 The character responds, “It’s white on this side”; whereupon it is explained that one would not assume knowledge of the color of the other sides of the house without being able to see them.
 Furthermore, after observing another side of the house one should not then assume that any previously seen side was still the same color as last reported, even if only minutes before.